AndreaLanfranchi/EthereumStratum-2.0.0/Draft.md

   "method": "mining.notify",
   "params": [
       "bf0488aa",
-      "0x645cf20198c2f3861e947d4f67e3ab63b7b2e24dcc9095bd9123e7b33371f6cc",
-      false
-  ],
-  "block" : "0x64b577"
+	  "6526d5"
+      "645cf20198c2f3861e947d4f67e3ab63b7b2e24dcc9095bd9123e7b33371f6cc",
+      "0"
+  ]
 }
 ```
+`params` member is made of 4 mandatory elements:
-First element of `params` array is jobId as specified by pool.
+- 1st element is jobId as specified by pool.
 To reduce the amount of data sent over the wire pools **SHOULD** keep their job IDs as concise as possible.
-Pushing a Job id which is identical to headerhash is a bad practice.
+Pushing a Job id which is identical to headerhash is a bad practice and is highly discouraged.
+- 2nd element is the hex number of the block id
-The second element of `params` array is the headerhash.
-The third element is an optional boolean indicating whether or not eventually found shares from previous jobs will be accounted for sure as stale.
+- 3rd element is the headerhash.
+- 4th element is an hex boolean indicating whether or not eventually found shares from previous jobs will be accounted for sure as stale.
-Optionally the server can push also the member `block` to inform the miner on the actual height of the chain he is mining on.
-The information would be useful for miners in case they need to async prepare the workers for an epoch/DAG change.

 ### Solution submission
 When a miner finds a solution for a job he is mining on it sends a `mining.submit` request to server.